aztec-developers/website/README.md

 #Scaff
-Scaff is the scaffolding for your modern web application.
+Scaff is the scaffolding for your web application.
 Scaff contains a bunch of easily configured web components that most projects will need.
 This saves you time and let's you get to the important stuff faster.

-## Core Concepts
-Scaff aims to make the development experience easy by providing you with an entire development environment, web component usage, easy deployment and more.

-###Generating Elements
-I think a large focus of this project should be on generating elements.
-An element generator is the idea of creating a bunch of elements by passing in a list of objects to a single element.
-For an example of this see the generators folder located at `app/public/parts/generators`.
-This is useful because it keeps code terse and allows you to do cool stuff like generate entire forms on the fly very quickly.

-##Hack with us
+Scaff is in it's early stages right now but we're adding more every day.

+##Contribute
 Here's how you can get set up developing quickly!

 1. If you're an official collaborator just clone the repository to your local machine, otherwise create a fork of the project and clone that.